 The five most common kinds of medical malpractice claims, in no particular order, are failure to treat, prescription drug errors, surgical or procedural errors, misdiagnosis or delayed diagnosis, and childbirth injuries.

 Medical malpractice can have devastating, life-altering consequences for victims and their families.
-Tragically, it occurs throughout the United States.
+Tragically, it is ubiquitous throughout the United States.
 Reports estimate hundreds of thousands of people die every year as a result of medical neglect or errors.

 Medical Malpractice Accounts for Thousands of Deaths Each Year